What to consider when getting a new kitten or cat.

 My kitten is going to poop.

-Having a litter tray is a must, but be prepared, your little kitten may not be used to litter trays yet, so be patient.
+Having a litter tray is a must, but be prepared, your little kitten may not be used to litter trays yet.
 Getting multiple trays is always smart, especially if you have a multiple-cat house.
 When placing the litter tray, the best place is away from food and rest areas; cats are naturally clean animals.
 Watch how much they groom.
 I must say having the tray next to food or water will raise their stress levels, which is never good.

 The litter I recommend using is clumping litter; this makes cleaning and removing any waste easier.
 I use Catsan; it’s not clumping but it’s amazing stuff.
 No smell and is antibacterial, so you can see easily if your kitten is using the tray.

 The litter I must beg you not to use is silica-based.
-It tends to stick to your kitten and be ingested while they groom, which can lead to issues.
+It tends to stick to your kitten and be ingested while they groomed, which can lead to issues.
 Just don’t use it.

 YOUR KITTEN WANTS TO PLAY